 However, too many calories from any source will lead to weight gain, so there’s an upper limit of how much protein is beneficial.
 Based on what else is in your meal or protein shake (milk, water, fruit, fat sources, etc.), and what kind of protein you choose (whey, soy, casein, etc.), you may digest and absorb the protein at a different rate.

-In short, there isn’t a clear answer as to the maximum amount of protein that’s beneficial per dose, rather recommendations are based on what your goals are.
+In short, there isn’t a clear answer as to the maximum amount that’s beneficial per dose.
+Recommendations are based on what your goals are.
 Common practice is to consume about 20-25 grams of high-quality protein at one time to maximise muscle protein synthesis.3

 However, larger doses of 30-45 grams were shown to have the greatest impact on lean mass and strength.4 When considering prevention of muscle loss due to aging, another study showed that 25-30 grams was optimal.5 Overall, the recommendations range between 20-45 grams per dose.

-When considering how many protein shakes a day to have, think about your total daily protein requirement and how many grams is a serving of your protein powder.
+When considering how many protein a day to have, think about your total daily protein requirement and how many grams there are in a serving of your protein powder.

 If you have a high protein lunch and dinner, one shake in the morning (as part of your breakfast or after) may be enough to reach your daily goal.
-If you work out in the afternoon and have a long wait until dinner, it might be best to have a second shake then (to optimize muscle protein synthesis after your workout).
+If you work out in the afternoon and have a long wait until dinner, it might be best to have a second shake then, to optimise muscle building after your workout.

 While you might read about negative side effects from high-protein diets, there have been no studies proving any harm in healthy individuals from protein.6 It’s still important to choose high quality carbohydrates, healthy fats, and a variety of vitamins and minerals for optimal daily nutrition.